-The Niagara Street corridor is in the midst of a transformative process from industrial corridor to a vibrant destination that befits its waterfront proximity and recent increased level of private investment.
-Watts is leading a team of consultants that will transform Niagara Street into a multimodal corridor that serves pedestrians, bicycles, transit, and motor vehicles in a safe and functional manner by use of traffic calming, pavement rehabilitation, curb bump-outs, improved crosswalks and signals, and LED street lighting.
-The project will incorporate responsible stormwater management elements that increase infiltration, support vegetation, and reduce stormwater runoff and pollution.
-Another key element is the integration of aesthetic appeal and attractiveness into project elements including plantings, green infrastructure, water access, wayfinding and educational signage, and public art.
+The Niagara Street corridor is in the midst of a transformative process from an industrial corridor to a vibrant destination that befits its waterfront proximity and recent increased level of private investment.
+Watts is leading a team of consultants to transform Niagara Street into a multimodal corridor that serves pedestrians, bicycles, transit, and motor vehicles in a safe and functional manner by use of traffic calming, pavement rehabilitation, curb bump-outs, improved crosswalks and signals, and LED street lighting.
+The project incorporates responsible stormwater management elements that increase infiltration, support vegetation, and reduce stormwater runoff and pollution.
+Another key element is the integration of aesthetic appeal and attractiveness into project elements including plantings, green infrastructure, water access, wayfinding, educational signage, and public art.

-The project also involves a broad public outreach that utilizes innovative engagement methods to ensure the perspectives and values of the diverse and varied groups along the corridor are included in the design process.
+The project also involved a broad public outreach that utilized innovative engagement methods to ensure the voices of the many communities along the corridor were included in the design process.
 This included meetings with stakeholders, a content-rich website, a door-to-door survey, and a series of hands-on workshops with the community.
-From this process, a vision document was produced that summarizes what the public has expressed so that the consultant team designs the streetscape in ways that specifically address community concerns, priorities and values.
+From this process, a vision document was produced that summarizes what the public has expressed, so that the consultant team designs the streetscape in ways that specifically address community concerns, priorities, and values.